Technology advances spurring ever-lower wind energy costs

+A November 2017 report by U.S. investment firm Lazard shows that wind energy costs continue to track lower across the globe.
+Since 2009, the unsubsidized levelized cost of energy (LCOE) for onshore utility-scale wind energy has decreased by 67 per cent.
 Meanwhile, natural gas generation prices are increasing as carbon costs are included; nuclear generation prices are forecast to increase in Ontario to recover refurbishment costs; and new hydro mega-projects are seeing costs climb.

 In comparison, wind energy prices continue to decline as the technology continues to improve, lowering the cost of wind turbines while increasing performance.
 Today’s larger wind turbines are more cost-effective and reliable than ever.
 For example, average rotor sizes have doubled since the 1980s, with much longer and lighter blades sweeping larger areas, capturing much more energy.
 Turbines have taller towers, more reliable drive trains and performance-optimizing control systems.

 According to the U.S. Department of Energy’s Wind Technologies Market Report (August 2016), between 1998 and 2015:

 - the average turbine hub height increased by 47 per cent (to 82 meters);

 - the average rotor diameter was scaled up by 113 per cent (to 102 meters); and

 - the average electricity-generating capacity of U.S. wind turbines grew by 180 per cent (to 2 megawatts).